Plumsail/documents-docs/source/user-guide/processes/examples/create-a-document-from-template-and-sign-Abobesign.rst

-How to create a document from a template in Microsoft Flow and sign it using AdobeSign
+How to create a document from a template in Power Automate (Microsoft Flow) and sign it using AdobeSign
 ######################################################################################

 This article is a ready-to-use solution on how to create a PDF document from a template and sign it using `AdobeSign <https://acrobat.adobe.com/us/en/sign.html>`_.